Generalization of the Nualart-Peccati criterion: New central limit theorems

-Although case (2) in Theorem \ref{thm:main1} seems less interesting than case (1), we point out that a Dirac mass at zero may appear naturally under assumptions (a)-(b)-(c).
+Although case (2) in Theorem~\ref{thm:main1} seems less interesting than case (1), we point out that a Dirac mass at zero may appear naturally under assumptions (a)--(b)--(c).
 Here is a simple example of this phenomenon.

-\begin{exm} Set $E=\R^2$ and $\mu=\mathcal{N}(0,1)\otimes\left(\frac{1}{2}\delta_0+\frac{1}{2}\delta_1\right)$.
+\begin{exm} Set $E=\R^2$ and $\mu=\mathcal{N}(0,1)\otimes (\frac{1}{2}\delta _0+\frac{1}{2}\delta_1 )$.
 Define

-One can check that $\LL$ fulfills assumptions (a)-(b)-(c) in Section \ref{setup}.
+One can check that $\LL$ fulfills assumptions (a)--(b)--(c) in Section~\ref{setup}.
 Consider the sequence

-Then $X_n\sim \frac{1}{2}\mathcal{N}(0,1)+\frac{1}{2}\delta_0$ for each $n\ge 1$.
-Moreover, $\E\left[W_3(X_n)\right]=\E\left[W_5(X_n)\right]=0.$ As a matter of fact, the conclusions of Theorem \ref{thm:main1} are sharp when applied to $P=W_3+W_5 \in \PP$. \end{exm}
+Then $X_n\sim\frac{1}{2}\mathcal{N}(0,1)+\frac{1}{2}\delta_0$ for each $n\ge1$.
+Moreover, $\E [W_3(X_n) ]= \E [W_5(X_n) ]=0$.
+As a matter of fact, the conclusions of Theorem~\ref{thm:main1} are sharp when applied to $P=W_3+W_5 \in\PP$. \end{exm}

-However, we show that in the particular setting of the Wiener space, i.e. when $\LL$ is the Ornstein-Uhlenbeck operator, the case (2) of Theorem \ref{thm:main1} can not take place.
-Furthermore, the condition $(\ref{poly-condi})$ will be a necessary and sufficient condition for central convergence.
-To this end, we need the following Lemma, which has an interest on its own.
+However, we show that in the particular setting of the Wiener space, that is, when $\LL$ is the Ornstein--Uhlenbeck operator, the case (2) of Theorem~\ref{thm:main1} cannot take place.
+Furthermore, condition (\ref{poly-condi}) will be a necessary and sufficient condition for central convergence.
+To this end, we need the following lemma, which has an interest on its own.

-\begin{lma} Let $\{ U_n\}_{n \ge 1}$ and $\{V_n\}_{n \ge 1}$ be two bounded sequences such that for some integer $M>0$, we have
+\begin{lma} Let $\{ U_n\}_{n \ge1}$ and $\{V_n\}_{n \ge1}$ be two bounded sequences such that for some integer $M>0$, we have

-If $\E \big[ U_n^2 V_n^2 \big] \to 0$ as $n$ tends to infinity, then $\E [U_n^2]\E[V_n^2] \to 0$ as $n$ tends to infinity. \end{lma}
+If $\E [ U_n^2 V_n^2 ] \to0$ as $n$ tends to infinity, then $\E[U_n^2]\E[V_n^2] \to0$ as $n$ tends to infinity. \end{lma}

-We will make use of the next Theorem, due to Carbery-Wright, restated here for convenience.
+We will make use of the next theorem, due to Carbery--Wright, restated here for convenience.
 More precisely, we will apply it to Gaussian distribution, which is log-concave.

-\begin{thm}\cite[Carbery-Wright]{c-w} Assume that $\mu$ is a log-concave probability measure on $\R^m$.
-Then, there exists an absolute constant $c>0$ (\textbf{independent of $m$ and $\mu$}) such that for any polynomial $Q:\R^m\to\R$ of degree at most $k$ and any $\alpha>0$, the following estimate holds
+\begin{thm}[(\cite{c-w}, Carbery--Wright)] Assume that $\mu$ is a log-concave probability measure on $\R^m$.
+Then there exists an absolute constant $c>0$ (\textrm{independent of $m$ and $\mu$}) such that for any polynomial $Q\dvtx \R^m\to\R$ of degree at most $k$ and any $\alpha>0$, the following estimate holds:

 \end{thm}